Ownership of investment real estate has always allowed owners significant tax advantages, which include:

 As your property goes up through appreciation and inflation, and your equity grows further through debt reduction, the resulting overall gain in your equity is not taxable until you sell the property.

-i.e. If you equity in a property has increased by $100,000 over 5 years, your net worth will have also gone up by $100,000, but you do not pay tax on that net worth increase until you realize the gain through selling your property.
+i.e. If your equity in a property has increased by $100,000 over 5 years, your net worth will have also gone up by $100,000, but you do not pay tax on that net worth increase until you realize the gain through selling your property.

 Capital Gains Taxation Rate: